dwmuller/dotfiles/README.md

 **Note:** Use Bash to run the install script, not PowerShell.
-I am considering using the dotbot-crossplatform plugin to make Windows support more robut, but for now the installation configuration relies on having a bash-like shell to test for directory existence.
+I am considering using the dotbot-crossplatform plugin to make Windows support more robust, but for now the installation configuration relies on having a bash-like shell to test for directory existence.